Cython-I/lathe-engine/README.md

 # Lathe Engine

-**Lathe Engine** is a fast-paced, C++/OpenGL-powered 3D engine built from scratch, inspired by *Doom*,*Devil Daggers*, *Quake*, and the raw, high-speed brutality of classic arena shooters.
+**Lathe Engine** is a fast-paced, C++/OpenGL-powered 3D engine built from scratch.
+The goal of this engine is to produce games that embody horror.

-This project is part of a 12-week challenge to build a fully playable prototype FPS engine by **October 23, 2025**.

 ---

 ## Goals

-- Fully custom FPS engine in C++17
+- Fully custom Survival Horror engine in C++17
-- Modern OpenGL 3.3 core pipeline (no legacy OpenGL)
+- Modern OpenGL
-- Stylized arena combat inspired by Devil Daggers
-- Particle system, enemy waves, scoring, and post-processing
-- Single-executable build (no Unity, Unreal, or engines)

 ---